MohammedDChowdhury/currency-conversion-app/README.md

 ## React Web App - Currency Convertor
-#### Currency convertor Web Application built using React.js with hooks and an API for fetching currency data.
+#### Currency convertor app built using React.js with hooks and an API for fetching currency data.